Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 **Additional parameters for MAX31865-based PT100 sensors**

-* **Rnnn** Series resistor value.
+* **Rnnn** Reference resistor value.
 Leave blank to use the default for your SPI daughterboard.
 * **Wnnn** Number of wires used to connect the PT100 sensor (2, 3, or 4).
 * **Fnn** (where nn is 50 or 60) The local mains frequency.
 Readings will be timed to optimise rejection of interference at this frequency.